postcss/postcss-import/README.md

 Default: `null`

 You can provide a custom path resolver with this option.
-This function gets `(id, basedir, importOptions)` arguments and should return a path, an array of paths or a promise resolving to the path(s).
+This function gets `(id, basedir, importOptions, astNode)` arguments and should return a path, an array of paths or a promise resolving to the path(s).
 If you do not return an absolute path, your path will be resolved to an absolute path using the default resolver.